-Using graph technologies to fight financial crimes
+Using graph technologies to fight financial crime

 In this article, we’ll focus on anti-money laundering procedures and explore a specific case with a graph approach.